Sean994/leaflet-markercluster/README.md

 # Taxi - HaiBinTou  [8th July 2021]

 Project done during General Assembly Software Engineering Immersive (SEI-30 Singapore)
-A web app that retrieves real-time taxi availability data from https://data.gov.sg/dataset/taxi-availability.
+A web app that retrieves real-time taxi availability data with location coordinates, from https://data.gov.sg/dataset/taxi-availability.
-After collecting the location coordinates, it is displayed on an interactive map (built with React-Leaflet).
+Using the coordinates, each taxi is individually displayed on an interactive map (built with React-Leaflet).
-The coordinates are automicatically refrehed every minute and updated on the app.
+The dataset is refreshed every minute and updated on the app.

 # Map Features (_url/Map_)
 ### Map all available taxis, arranged into cluster groups